“I need to call Sarah.”

 2.4.3 The Human Condition

-Connection begins when we stop responding to our projection and start responding to the person.
-To hold space for someone is to treat them as a process we don’t know, recognizing their Red Space exists parallel to ours.
+Connection begins when you stop responding to your projection and start responding to the process you know is there.
+To hold space for someone is to treat them as a world you can’t see, running parallel to yours.
+Knowing the boundary changes how you move through every relationship you have.

-Chronic criticism spots what’s wrong in any situation.
-The mind operates by detecting differences and gaps because that’s how it makes sense of things.
-When you take these mental assessments literally without realizing that finding problems is just what minds do, every perceived flaw becomes significant.
-Over time, this hardens into contempt.
-You respond to your own interpretations as if they show objective truth about others.
+Chronic criticism finds what’s wrong in any situation.
+The mind detects differences because that’s how it works.
+When you take that process literally, every perceived flaw becomes significant and over time hardens into contempt.

 2.5 Attaining Perspective